FatherLouie/traycer/README.md

 # Ray Tracing

 This is a project to build a basic ray tracer to render simple images and scenes based on user input.

+## Problem Statement

+Given a scene, i.e. the positions of a camera, light sources, and objects like spheres and their respective colours and reflective properties, render the image appropriately.

+## Achieved Solution

 In the [main file](https://github.com/FatherLouie/traycer/blob/main/zimage.cpp), the user can specify the position, size and material of each object in the scene.
-The user has control over the image resolution, camera position, and camera lens properties that must be specified before rendering the scene.
+The user has control over the image resolution, camera position, and certain camera lens properties that must be specified before rendering the scene.
 Currently, the user can render spheres, cylinders, cones, pyramids and prisms each with a texture of matte(lambertian), metallic, dielectric(say glass), or a light source(emitter).

 ## Project Files